 Cybersecurity is no longer the responsibility of the IT department alone.
 It takes a village to implement proper cybersecurity within your organization.
 Involve your board or an appropriate management oversight committee in this process to ensure that cybersecurity remains a top priority.

-Katie is a manager at CapinTech, a division of CapinCrouse.
-She has over 15 years of banking technology experience and nearly four years of information security auditing experience.
+Katie is a senior manager at CapinTech, a division of CapinCrouse.
+She has over 15 years of banking technology experience and nearly six years of information security auditing experience.
 Katie also has an extensive knowledge of Automated Clearing House (ACH) rules and regulations and is the ACH specialist on staff.
 She stays current on changing threats and government regulations to better assist clients in protection against cybersecurity threats.